 - Trust badges – Demonstrate your website security with multiple payment methods and security seals.

 - Social proof – Customer reviews, testimonials, etc.

 Good navigation sets the tone for a positive online shopping experience.
-Keep it as simple as possible, and ensure you have a smart search function that helps people find what they’re looking for.
+Keep it as simple as possible, and ensure you have a smart search function that will pop-up to help people find what they’re looking for.